nathaniel-kite/random-pokemon/README.md

 For just a random list, do:
 `python random_poke.py random` or `python random_poke.py r`

 By default, the program generates either 18 random pokemon, or a draft with 8 rounds and 4 options per  round.
-Change these by modifying the constants in `random_poke.py`.
+If you'd like, you can change these by modifying the constants in `random_poke.py`.